-Health Forward is seeking candidates for five board positions for terms beginning in January 2021.
+Health Forward is seeking candidates for three board positions for terms beginning in January 2022.

-In selecting members for the Health Forward Board of Directors, special consideration is given to ensure that the candidate pool meets the qualifications outlined below.
+In selecting members for the Health Forward Board of Directors, rigorous candidate consideration is given to ensure that selected candidates meet the qualifications outlined below and align with foundation values.

 The process for electing directors was established by the Missouri Attorney General when Health Forward was created in 2003.
-The process requires time and steps that go beyond those that are usually involved in recruiting candidates for board seats.
-However, it ensures that leadership emerges from qualified candidates who are diverse in gender, race and ethnicity, culture, service area geography, and expertise.
-Candidates who have experience or sincere interest in working with the underserved in the field of health are encouraged to apply.
-We embrace a broad definition of health that includes traditional definitions of health of individuals as well as the health of the communities we serve.
+The process requires time and steps that go beyond those that are usually involved in recruiting candidates for board service.
+However, it ensures that leadership emerges from qualified candidates who are diverse in gender, race and ethnicity, culture, service area geography, expertise, and who possess the greatest alignment with Health Forward’s current direction.

 The Community Advisory Committee (CAC) oversees this significant task.
-The CAC is a 24-member group that is appointed by various elected officials throughout the Health Forward service area.
-The CAC Nominating Committee is charged with soliciting applications, interviewing and vetting applicants, and recommending a slate of nominees — at least two for each open slot — first to the full CAC for approval and then to the Health Forward Board of Directors for interviews and selection.
+The CAC is a 24-member group that is appointed by various elected officials throughout Health Forward’s service area.
+The CAC Nominating Committee is charged with soliciting and vetting applications, conducting preliminary interviews, and recommending a slate of nominees — at least two for each open slot —to the board of directors for final interviews and selection.
 The CAC is required to approve the final selection of candidates elected by the board.

 Health Forward directors serve without pay for a three-year term.
 Directors may be re-elected by the board for a second, three-year term.